Funkbetrieb in Belize, Zentral-Amerika

 The preferred method of QSL is by Logbook of the World LotW of ARRL.
 All QSO's are entered into the Logbook of the World (LotW) of ARRL.
 But your card is welcome too.
 Please send your request for QSL to DJ4KW.
 QSL-cards sent via the bureau must be marked via DJ4KW.
 QSO's will be checked using the computer log and QSL-labels will be printed automatically.
 Please no e-QSL.

 All incoming QSL's will be answered.
 QSL's received from the bureau will be answered using the QSL-service of the DARC (German Amateur Radio Club).
-QSL's received by mail will be answered direct, if self-addressed envelope and sufficient return postage are supplied; German stamps, 1 IRC, or US$.
-Postage within
+QSL's received by mail will be answered direct, if self-addressed envelope and sufficient return postage are supplied; German stamps, 1 IRC, or 2 US$.
+If insufficient postage or no self-addressed envelope is supplied, your QSL will be answered via the bureau.
+If you want to receive a QSL-card via the bureau, it is not necessary to send your QSL-card.

 Location